sahindagdelen/go-todo/README.md

 ## General info

-Restful api for crud operations using golang, mongodb atlas, graphql.
+Graphql api for crud operations of todo app using golang, mongodb atlas as db.

 ## Installation